qqprosperodd/Code_example/HMMt.md

             col_names = FALSE)
 ```

-# Sample code of Piwi CLIP
+# Sample code of CLIP experiment

 HMMt can develop other experiments if the sample distribution can be
 estimated by student’s t distribution.